nrfconnect/sdk-nrf/doc/nrf/templates/sample_README.rst

 Building and running
 ********************

-This sample can be found under :file:`samples/bluetooth/XXX` in the nRF Connect SDK tree.
+This sample can be found under :file:`samples/bluetooth/XXX` in the |NCS| tree.

 See :ref:`bluetooth setup section <zephyr:bluetooth_setup>` for details.